Terminal-based system information tools are unashamedly geeky and yet undoubtedly useful, too.

 You can run Neofetch on Windows, macOS, Linux, Android and more

-Designed to handle show and tell, apps like neofetch are a mainstay of desktop screenshots.
-They can distill information about the operating system, kernel version, and desktop environment, but also what theme or icons are being used, which window manager, and even which version of Bash!
+Designed to handle show and tell, apps like Neofetch are a mainstay of desktop screenshots.
+Not only do they distill information about the operating system, kernel version, and desktop environment, but also the theme and icon set in use, which window manager is running, and even which version of Bash is installed!

 Basically, its the sort of tool made for Linux nerds like us!

-What’s super-duper great about Neofetch is that it’s super cross-platform —uup, not just cross-platform but super cross-platform.
+What’s super-duper great about Neofetch is that it’s support cross-platform —yup, not just cross-platform but super cross-platform.

-You can run Neofetch anywhere you can run Bash.
-That means it runs on Linux, MacOS, iOS, BSD, Solaris, Android, and (yup) even Windows 10.
+You can install Neofetch anywhere you can run Bash.
+That means it runs on Linux, macOS, iOS, BSD, Solaris, Android, and (yup) even Windows 10.

-One of Neaofetch’s “pluses” over similar CLI system info tools is the extent to which you can customise it.
-Neofetch is highly customizable through the use of command line flags or the user config file.
-There are over 50 config options to play around with.
+One of Neofetch’s “pluses” over similar CLI system info tools is the extent to which you can customise it.

-You can even run the app and have it take a screenshot of your entire screen!
+One neat feature of Neofetch is that you run the app and have it take a screenshot of your entire screen at the same time!

 Install Neofetch in Ubuntu

-You can istall Neofetch Ubuntu in a number of ways, including from source.
+You can install Neofetch on Ubuntu in a number of ways.

-If you’re on Ubuntu 16.10 or later you can install Neofetch from Ubuntu Software:
+If you use Ubuntu 16.10 or later you can download Neofetch direct from the Ubuntu Software, no fuss:-

-To add the PPA run the following commands from your Terminal app of choice:
+To add the Neofetch PPA to your system just the following commands from your Terminal app of choice:

 sudo add-apt-repository ppa:dawidd0811/neofetch